kevshin2002/Coding-Journey/Web Development/Front End/3) Improved Styling with CSS/Links and Buttons.md

 Each state should still make it clear that the element in question is a link, meaning it should not make text identical to non-link text or alter the link's appearance so much that users could perceive its behavior differently.

 The ordering of link state pseudo-class rules is important to reveal the proper information.
-When a user hovers and then clicks al ink, those styles should always override the static styling surrounding a user's history with the link (unvisited :link and :visited).
+When a user hovers and then clicks a link, those styles should always override the static styling surrounding a user's history with the link (unvisited :link and :visited).
 The proper order of these rules are:
 - :link
 - :visited
 - :hover